jukkagrao/quill-async-akka-http/README.md

 The project was thought to be used as an activator template.

-#Running
+## Running

 You should pre-configure 2 databases on postgres, quill and quilltest, an run the script postgresql-schema.sql to initiate the schema.
-Take a look at application.properties and change the db configuration as you need.
+Take a look at `application.conf` and change the db configuration as you need.

+To create and start databases automatically run:

+       $ docker-compose up -d

+To run flyway migrations:

+       $ sbt migrations/flywayMigrate

 After that, just:

        $ sbt run

-#Testing
+## Testing

 To run all tests (routes and persistence tests):

         $ sbt test

-#Using
+## Using

 	curl --request POST localhost:8080/supplier -H "Content-type: application/json" --data "{\"name\" : \"sup1\",\"desc\" : \"low prices\"}"